react-static/react-static/docs/guides/animated-routes.md

 Animated Routes can be achieved so many different ways.
 In this example, we'll stick to something simple and use the `react-spring` package.

-- Install the `react-sprint` module using npm or yarn
+- Install the `react-spring` module using npm or yarn
 - Use the `Routes` component's child-as-a-function api to animate between routes:

 ```javascript